 The best way to prevent squatters from occupying your vacant property is by choosing the right tenants.
 Great tenants won’t just take care of the rental, but they will also pay their rent promptly and respect the property.
 In other words, they are less likely to become holdover tenants or squatters.

+We’ve shared a bunch of tips on how to prevent squatters from occupying your vacant property.
+However, vacant property insurance will help you to deal with other issues a step ahead.
 At Luxury Property Care, we help landlords through the tedious process of tenant selection.
 We believe that finding the ideal tenant is worth the time and effort, as it saves property owners from problems such as squatters.